Industry-restricted Heavy Fuel Oils

 - Releases within facilities are captured into a closed system and then returned to the processing facility for re-use or they are sent to the facility wastewater treatment plant where they are removed from the wastewater.

 - Releases related to transportation of these substances between industrial facilities are considered to be low.

 - The Government of Canada has conducted a science-based evaluation of industry-restricted HFOs, called a screening assessment.

 - Screening assessments address the potential for harm to the general population of Canada (not including workplace exposures) and the environment.

-- Results of the draft screening assessment indicate that these five HFOs likely contain some components that have the potential to remain in the environment for a long time, accumulate in organisms and cause harm to organisms.
-However, the estimated frequency of exposure to the environment from unintentional spills of these HFOs during ship loading and other activities is considered to be low.
+- Results of the final screening assessment indicate that these five HFOs likely contain some components that have the potential to remain in the environment for a long time, accumulate in organisms and cause harm to organisms.
+However, the estimated frequency of exposure to the environment from unintentional spills of these HFOs during ship loading and other activities is considered low.

-- Therefore, the Government of Canada is proposing that the five industry-restricted HFOs are not entering the environment in a quantity or under conditions that constitute a danger to the environment.
+- Therefore, the Government of Canada has concluded that the five industry-restricted HFOs are not entering the environment in a quantity or under conditions that constitute a danger to the environment.

 - When present in air, HFOs are only expected to be found at low levels, therefore, exposure to the general population in Canada is expected to be low.

-- The Government of Canada is, therefore, also proposing that the five industry-restricted HFOs are not harmful to the health of the general population at current levels of exposure.
+- The Government of Canada has therefore also concluded that the five industry-restricted HFOs are not harmful to the health of the general population at current levels of exposure.